fediverse-devnet/feditest/docs/plan/faq.md

 ## It seems really complicated to implement and run these "App Drivers"

+### Short-term

-We will only develop one -- well, at least initially -- and that one will be trivial to implement and to run.
+In the short term, we will only develop one App Driver and that one will be trivial to implement and to run.
 All it does is prints out instructions to the user, and requests certain information to be entered manually.